DiegoRojo99/Play-Hive/README.md

 ### 🎮 Current Features

 1. **Steam Login Integration**:
-   You can now log in with your Steam account.
+   Log in with your Steam account to access your library.

 ### 🚀 Coming Soon

-1. **Steam Integration**:
-   Log in with your Steam account to access your library and stats.

 2. **Game Stats Dashboard**:
    View your playtime, achievements, and other insights for each game in your library.